-What Can a Handyman Do in Miami-Dade in Miami-Dade County, Florida?
+What Can a Handyman Do Without a License in Miami-Dade in Miami-Dade County, Florida?

 In Miami-Dade (Florida), most “handyman” work is legal without a state contractor license only when it does NOT involve regulated trades (electrical/plumbing/HVAC/roofing, etc.) and is within Florida’s contractor exemption for minor repair work under $500 total (labor + materials).
 Most handymen still need a local Business Tax Receipt (BTR) for Miami-Dade County (and possibly a city BTR if working inside an incorporated city), and permits may be required even when a license is not.